populationgenomics/joint-calling/README.md

 2. `sample_qc` that performs sample-level QC using such information as sex, coverage and intra-sample variant numbers/distributions, and flags samples that do not pass filters;
 3. `variant_qc` that exports variants into a VCF for an allele-specific VQSR, and imports back into a Matrix Table to apply variant-level filters.

-The pipeline structure and the thresholds used are largely based on [gnomAD QC tools](https://github.com/broadinstitute/gnomad_qc), which is a collection of methods used to validate and prepare gnomAD releases.
+The pipeline's structure, and the thresholds used are largely based on [gnomAD QC tools](https://github.com/broadinstitute/gnomad_qc), which is a collection of methods used to validate and prepare gnomAD releases.
 We explore gnomAD QC functions [in this document](docs/gnomad_qc.md).
 Good summaries of gnomAD QC pipeline can be found in gnomAD update blog posts:

 * [https://macarthurlab.org/2017/02/27/the-genome-aggregation-database-gnomad](https://macarthurlab.org/2017/02/27/the-genome-aggregation-database-gnomad)
 * [https://macarthurlab.org/2018/10/17/gnomad-v2-1](https://macarthurlab.org/2018/10/17/gnomad-v2-1)